History of the west coast of North America: First people

 The oldest dated human remains were found in the Los Angeles area.
 Partial remains of a skeleton referred to as Los Angeles Man were recovered from the ancient channel of the Los Angeles river in the Baldwin Hills area.
 The ‘Los Angeles Man’ appeared to be contemporaneous with the partially preserved remains of an Imperial mammoth.
 The remains were located some 370 meters apart; they revealed a similar fluorine content profile, and were recovered within the same geological unit.

 It was years later that the ‘Los Angeles Man’ remains were finally dated, but by then the mammoth remains were not available for comparative study, and only the cranium of ‘Los Angeles Man’ remained available for dating.
 The UCLA radiocarbon laboratory indicated the sample age to be more than 23,600 old (UCLA sample #1430), but the sample, obtained from cranial bone collagen, was too small to produce a confident date.

+Along the middle reaches of Marsh Creek near the modern day city of Brentwood lies land that was once occupied by the Bay Miwok speaking peoples more specifically the Volvon tribelet.
+Radiocarbon dates at the burial site estimate that the individuals were interred around 5,000 to 3,000 BP.
+In the earliest periods of the Black Marsh occupation, individuals were buried in an extended position facing north if on the east side of the site and south if on the west side.
+Observations by researchers suggest that individuals were not interred based on their sex or age, leading some archaeologists to assume a more culturally significant reason.